JonathanGarson/economic-project-template/{{cookiecutter.project_name}}/README.md

     │
     ├── code                    <- contains the code, data and output.
     │   ├── data
-    │   │   ├── tep-mp   <- Intermediate data that has been transformed.
+    │   │   ├── temp      <- Intermediate data that has been transformed.
     │   │   ├── final        <- The final, canonical data sets for modeling.
     │   │   ├── raw         <- The original, immutable data dump.
     │   │
     │   ├── notebooks      <- Jupyter notebooks.
     │   │